TangasovSV/stm32/README.md

 Now realized pin, interrupts and delay\timeout classes.

+Functions DELAY and TIMEOUT is my pain and suffering.
+0. HAL+DELAY_TIM = everything is OK.
+Very simple.
+1. HAL+DELAY_SYS = I can't guarantee perfect work without problem.
+It can became a problem or It can work fine.
+Depends on many other factors.
+This decision is on your conscience.
-Do not use DELAY::MS or DELAY::US inside DELAY::TimeOut!!!!
+2. Do not use DELAY_SYS::MS or DELAY_SYS::US inside DELAY_SYS::TimeOut!
+Newer!!!